 20 SEC, Commission Guidance Regarding Disclosure Related to Climate Change (2010) ("Significant physical effects of climate change... have the potential to affect a registrant's operations and results.
-For example, severe weather can cause catastrophic harm to physical plants and facilities and can disrupt manufacturing and distribution processes....
-Registrants whose businesses may be vulnerable to severe weather or climate related events should facilitate such disclosure by conducting an analysis of climate change impacts on the proposed facility.
+For example, severe weather can cause catastrophic harm to physical plants and facilities and can disrupt manufacturing and distribution facilitate such disclosure by conducting an analysis of climate change impacts on the proposed facility.